-Personalised plan budgets (NDIS plans)
+Personalised budgets (NDIS plans)

-Once a person is found eligible for the Scheme, independent assessments will be an important tool in developing a personalised plan budget.
+Once a person is found eligible for the Scheme, independent assessments will be an important tool in developing a personalised budget.

 Planners will be able to focus on helping participants to use their plan.
-Instead of feeling like a negotiation, planning meetings will be a quality conversation about how a participant can make the most of their NDIS plan to meet their needs and achieve their goals.
+Instead of feeling like a negotiation, planning meetings will be a quality conversation about how a participant can make the most of their NDIS plan to meet their needs and pursue their goals.

 Existing participants will need to complete a free independent assessment from time-to-time, and at different stages of their lives to make sure they continue to get the funding that is right for them.